opencv/opencv/modules/ml/doc/neural_networks.rst

 size reaches a limit.
 Besides, the larger networks are trained much longer than the smaller ones, so it is reasonable to pre-process the data, using
-:ocv:func:`PCA::operator()` or similar technique, and train a smaller network on only essential features.
+:ocv:funcx:`PCA::operator()` or similar technique, and train a smaller network on only essential features.

 Another MPL feature is an inability to handle categorical